demenskyi/mokka/README.md

 Minimal dark theme for Visual Studio Code.

-The idea was to create a color theme that only highlights the entities necessary for distinguishing, and doesn't complicate the code reading with unnecessary colors and highlights.
+The idea was to create a color theme that highlights only those objects that are necessary for distinguishing and does not make the code difficult to read with unnecessary colors and highlights.

 ![Mokka hero](images/hero.png)
 ![Mokka code preview (React.js)](images/preview-code-react.png)